 This behavior is schematically given in Fig. 4b.
 In Fig. 4b the permanent load "g" and variable load "p" are given as a function of the crack width for a beam.
-In the life of the beam probably no cracks will occur if the permanent load is acting on the beam the first time.
-However, if the variable load will be considered in combination with the permanent load (g+p) the deformation will increase and will lead to opening of cracks in the beam.
-If the beam will be unloaded to the level of the permanent load again the deformation will decrease be means of reducing the crack width.
-However due to the rough surface of the cracked surface the crack will not be fully, i.e. closed to zero.
+During the life of the beam no cracks will probably occur if the permanent load is acting on the beam the first time.
+However, if the variable load is considered in combination with the permanent load (g+p), the deformation will increase and will lead to opening of cracks in the beam.
+If the beam is unloaded to the level of the permanent load, the deformation will again decrease by means of reducing the crack width.
+However due to the rough surface of the cracked surface, the crack will not be fully closed (i. e. closed to zero).
 Therefore, the lower crack width is around 0.1 mm.
 During the lifetime of the beam this crack opening will be repeated.
+EAD 330232-00-0601 assesses 1,000 openings and closings for representing the lifetime of the adhesive/bonded anchor.